xueshenfec/php2650_project/php2650_proj.md

 randomly selected, *c* being some value of *x*.
-If *x*<sub>*i*</sub> &lt; *c*, then the sample *i* is divided into the right child node; If *x*<sub>*i*</sub> &gt; *c*, the sample *i* is assigned to the left child node.
+If *x*<sub>*i*</sub> &lt; *c*, then the sample *i* is divided into the right child node; If *x*<sub>*i*</sub> &gt; *c*, the sample *i* is assigned to the left child node [5].

 Calculate log rank test: